2023 Best Design & Applied Arts Schools in Kansas

 Request Information

-You’ll be in good company if you decide to attend Wichita State University.
-It ranked #5 on our 2021 Best Design & Applied Arts Schools in Kansas list.
-Located in the large city of Wichita, WSU is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Wichita State University.
+The school came in at #5 on this year’s Best Design & Applied Arts Schools in Kansas list.
+Located in the city of Wichita, WSU is a public college with a large student population.

-Full Design & Applied Arts at Wichita State University Report
+Read full report on Design & Applied Arts at Wichita State University

 Request InformationBest Design & Applied Arts Colleges in the Plains States Region